 Companies have more and more knowledge and skill leaving the workforce and a whole bunch of young fresh workers who want to grow.
 Why not pair them up and be intentional about having those with expertise invest in those who need and desperately want to grow?
 Sounds like a win-win.

 #4.
 Millennials live their ideals

 According to Jean Case, Founder and CEO of The Case Foundation, Millennials invest in the things they care about.
-About 90% have given $100 or more to a cause in the last year and about half volunteered in the last month.7
+A 2017 Millennials Report indicates that Millennials are even more invested in philanthropy than in previous years, and put an emphasis on CSR in the workplace.6

 A common adage in leadership is to “walk the talk”.
 Well, Millennials are doing just that!
 They are setting a great example.
 Cheer them on, or better yet, follow suit.